superfive666/aws-solutions-architect-questions/questions/exam_1.md

 You are responsible for performing a migration from your company's on-premise data to the AWS cloud.
 You have about 400 GB of data stored in an NFS.
 One requirement of this migration is to transfer some of this data to AWS EFS and the other part to S3.
 Which is the easiest to use and with the most cost-effective solution?

-- [A]: Use AWS Storage gateway.
+- A: Use AWS Storage gateway.
-- [B]: Use S3 Transfer Acceleration.
+- B: Use S3 Transfer Acceleration.
-- [C]: Use S3 DataSync.
+- C: Use S3 DataSync.
-- [D]: Use AWS Database Migration Service.
+- D: Use AWS Database Migration Service.

 #### *Answer: C*